 - Creating and retaining system audit logs and records

 Proper data protection is essential for any organization, regardless of industry or size.
-But it’s even more critical in AEC, where there’s multiple jobsites, lots of mobile devices, and a myriad of subcontractor and partners sharing information.
+But it’s even more critical in AEC, where there’s multiple jobsites, lots of mobile devices, and a myriad of subcontractor and partners who share information.

 This subject matter can be highly detailed and confusing.
-Since CMMC was launched in 2020, most organizations have spent the ensuing months just trying to figure it all out, and you’ll likely need to seek out help to get a better handle on how to meet compliance standards.
+Since CMMC was launched in 2020, most organizations have spent the ensuing time just trying to figure it all out, and you’ll likely need to seek help from a trusted advisor like Egnyte to get a better handle on how to meet compliance standards.

-There are people and companies out there who live and breathe these regulations.
+There are people and companies like Egnyte who live and breathe these regulations.
 Get with them, talk it through, and create a plan.
 Remember, any company that isn’t CMMC compliant by October 2025 risks not having their DoD contract renewed.
-The CMMC deadline will be coming up fast, so you don’t have time to lose.
+The CMMC deadline will be coming up faster than you think, so you don’t have time to lose.

 Get started with Egnyte today

 Explore our unified solution for file sharing, collaboration and data governance.

 Take a self-guided tour to learn how Egnyte makes compliance affordable and achievable for organizations of all sizes.

 November Release Rollup: Location Triggered Access Notifications in The Egnyte Android App, Audio/ Video Search and More